 Top tip: Head to the park on Sunday morning, when the popular farmer’s market sells street food, fresh local produce, preserves and artwork, often with live music.

-Top tip from Ella Buchan: If you hit a rainy day, drive the short distance from WonderWorks to I-Drive 360, which houses Madame Tussauds (without the crowds of the London equivalent), SEA Life Aquarium and the Orlando Eye, for views over Disney and beyond.
+Top tip for a rainy day: “Drive the short distance from WonderWorks to I-Drive 360, which houses Madame Tussauds (without the crowds of the London equivalent) and the Orlando Eye, for views over Disney and beyond.” – Ella Buchan.

 Ella’s Top tip: If you fancy a jaunt on the water but don’t want to splash out over $125 (around £100) for the tour, many Disney World Resort hotels offer free water taxi rides to guests.
 The Walt Disney World Resort website has a guide to free transportation.

 There are over a million alligators in Florida.
 Head to Lake Jesup, just north of Orlando to spot them in the wild.
 (It’s rumored to have over 10,000 of the big fat critters.)
 Many of Orlando’s hotels and resorts are located on lakes, focus on the banks to spot gators sunning themselves.

 If you prefer to see your alligators from a safe distance, and have a high thrill experience, you can zip over them at Gatorland.
 There are a series of zipwires and several shows involving the scary ones at one of the oldest theme parks.

 If you have the time, blogger Carrie Bradley suggests a trip out to Boggy Creek.